Home » Zoo » San Antonio Zoo tickets

 Best time to visit San Antonio Zoo

-The best time to visit San Antonio Zoo is as soon as they open at 9 am.
+The best time to visit San Antonio Zoo is when they open at 9 am.

 Early in the morning, animals are most active and visible, and as the temperatures go up, they recede to shaded areas and become hard to spot.